 Sami Al-Arian is in dire condition.
 The jailed Palestinian professor has lost over 50 pounds as he enters the 54th day of a hunger strike to protest the circumstances of his continued imprisonment.
 We speak with his wife, Nahla Al-Arian. [includes rush transcript]

 JUAN GONZALEZ: Sami Al-Arian is in dire condition.
-The jailed Palestinian professor has lost over fifty pounds, as he enters the fifty-fourth day of a hunger strike to protest the circumstances of his continued imprisonment.
-Al-Arian has spent the past four years in jail, despite a jury’s failure over a year ago to return a single guilty verdict on any of the seventeen charges brought against him.
+The jailed Palestinian professor has lost over 50 pounds, as he enters the 54th day of a hunger strike to protest the circumstances of his continued imprisonment.
+Al-Arian has spent the past four years in jail, despite a jury’s failure over a year ago to return a single guilty verdict on any of the 17 charges brought against him.
 He eventually signed a plea deal with the government in exchange for being released and deported.

 AMY GOODMAN: This past January, with just three months left before his scheduled release, a judge found him in contempt after he refused to testify before a Virginia grand jury.
 The date of his release could now be extended by a year and a half.
 On January 22, Al-Arian, who is a diabetic, stopped eating in protest.
 Last month, he was transferred to the federal medical facility in Butner, [North Carolina], as his health deteriorated.
 A week before his transfer, we spoke with Sami Al-Arian from prison in his first broadcast interview since his 2003 arrest.

 In a moment, we’ll speak with his wife.
 But now, we turn to an excerpt of that interview with Professor Sami Al-Arian.
 He explained why he was on a hunger strike.